Yoctol/bottender/docs/the-basics-state.md

 ## State Storage

 The conversation states are stored in the [session storage](the-basics-session.md).
-You can specify a explicit session expiration time to reset the state to the initial state after conversation has been inactive for a while, see [this section](the-basics-session.md#setting-the-session-expiration-time) for more details.
+You can specify an explicit session expiration time to reset the state.
+It makes a bot more human-like by forgetting (initializing) the state after conversation has been inactive for a while, see [this section](the-basics-session.md#setting-the-session-expiration-time) for more details.